jonathanstowe/EuclideanRhythm/README.md

 ## Licence and Copyright

 This is free software.
-Please see the LICENCE file in the distribution.
+Please see the [LICENCE](LICENCE) file in the distribution.

-© Jonathan Stowe 2016, 2017, 2018, 2019
+© Jonathan Stowe 2016 - 2021